marlexxa/Fibonacci-Calculator/README.md

 ## Fibonacci calculator
 Provide the number and it will return the value of the Fibonacci sequence for that position.
-Just as simple as that! ;)
+Just as simple as that!\
+Do you want to try?
+Check out the [demo](https://fibonaccicalculator.netlify.app/).

 The application is created using React.js and styled-components libraries.
 Atomic Design methodology is appplied.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Running the project
+### Running the project locally

 In the project directory, you can run: